wp-plugins/participants-database/readme.txt

 The heart of this plugin is the participants database, which is completely configurable.
 It comes pre-filled with standard fields such as name, address, phone, etc., but you can define any fields you want, including the type of field, validation, help text and a print title for each field.
 Fields are also organized into groups so large amounts of information can be better managed, and long forms broken up into logical sections.

-Fields can be defined as text-lines, text-areas, single and multiple-select dropdowns, checkboxes or radio buttons.
+Fields can be defined as text-lines, text-areas, single and multiple-select dropdowns, checkboxes, radio buttons or image uploads.
 Each field has its own validation which can be required, not required, or validated with a regular expression.

 **Sign Up Form**